NateElison18/RockBuddy_Mobile/README.md

 After developing Rock Buddy for desktop, I wanted to create a mobile edition to be more accessable.

 ## How to Run
-The device MUST be in dark mode.
+It is recommended the device be in dark mode.
 Users will need to install the APK on their Android device.
-Once installed, they will need to follow the instructures to grant the app permission to access files.
+Once installed, they will need to follow the instructions to grant the app permission to access files.
 Thats it!

 ## Screenshots
 <div >